-Together with the interesting geological formations, the area also provides an insight into the human history of the area through the interesting Aboriginal engraving sites and early European heritage sites, including evidence of a convict road and associated school.
+Together with the interesting geological formations, the area is very well known for the Aboriginal engraving sites and early European heritage sites, including evidence of a convict road and associated school.

 West Head is situated at the northern tip of the Ku-ring-gai Chase National Park, providing spectacular views of the Pittwater area.